-The current committees of the church are (in alphabetical order): Advertising/Promotion, Building Use, Building and Grounds, Constitution/By-Laws, Finance, Flower, Kitchen/Hostess, Nominating, Personnel, Tellers, and Ushers.
+The current committees of the church are (in alphabetical order): Advertising/Promotion, Building Use, Building and Grounds, Constitution/By-Laws, Finance, Flower, Kitchen/Hostess, Nominating, Personnel, Tellers, Ushers and Youth.

 Other regular and special committees may be added or dropped by the amendment procedure prescribed within these bylaws.
 All church committee members shall be recommended by the church Nominating Committee and elected by the church (by September of each year) unless otherwise specified within these bylaws.
 Committee members shall serve on a three-year rotation basis with one third to be elected each year.
 An exception to the rotation requirement may be granted to committees that depend heavily on institutional history to maintain continuity of knowledge i.e. Personnel and Finance Committees.
 Unless the church is under emergency conditions, a committee member may serve on no more than three (3) committees concurrently.

 Committees shall consist of an odd number of members determined by the Nominating Committee.